Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 When a board asks "What's the ROI on our AI investment?" they're asking a reasonable question.
 But the answer depends entirely on what kind of AI work you're doing.
 And most organizations are doing two kinds simultaneously without distinguishing between them.

 The metrics for these are fundamentally different.
-Transformation A can be measured in efficiency gains, cost reduction, productivity improvement.
-You're optimizing a known system.
-Transformation B cannot be measured this way, because you're exploring an unknown one.
+Optimization can be measured in efficiency gains, cost reduction, productivity improvement, because you're improving a known system.
+Transformation cannot, because you're mapping an unknown one.

 If a company is using the same metrics before and after its so-called transformation effort, it really hasn't transformed in a material way.